PatoSF/Stock-Predictor-/README.md

 16- Get the R squared.
 18- Get the closing price of the last 60 days and convert the dataframe to an array and scale it between 0 and 1.
 19- Append the data into the x_test and reshape it.
 20- Predict the price using model.predict and then undo the scaling.
+We print the predicted value and the initial value to compare them.